google/dawn/docs/origin-trial-changes.md

 * Shadowing is now fully supported. [tint:819](https://crbug.com/tint/819)
 * The `dot()` builtin now supports integer vector types.
 * Identifiers can now start with a single leading underscore.  [tint:1292](https://crbug.com/tint/1292)
+* Control flow analysis has been improved, and functions no longer need to `return` if the statement is unreachable. [tint:1302](https://crbug.com/tint/1302)
+* Unreachable statements now produce a warning instead of an error, to allow WGSL code to be updated to the new analysis behavior.
+These warnings may become errors in the future [gpuweb#2378](https://github.com/gpuweb/gpuweb/issues/2378)

 ### Fixes